johncuevas51/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 Project 2

+Note: My partner Kudirat Abdulsalam collaborated with me on this projected.
+She had different code, with same output/answers.

 Create the Category and Subcategory DataFrames
 Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns: